Artwork by: Daria Sukhanova

-An agency recruiter is someone who works for a recruitment company.
+There are two primary types of recruiters: internal and external.
+An internal (or in-house recruiter), works for one specific company and only fills positions for them.
+An external, or "agency" recruiter is someone who works for a recruitment company.
 They may work on many accounts filling roles for several different companies at a time.
-Many recruitment agencies specialize in certain roles or industries, but they can also run the entire range - from floor staff to executive level.
+Many recruitment agencies specialize in certain roles or industries, but they can also fill positions at all levels - from entry-level to C-suite executives

 In general, working with a retained recruiter means you’re likely to have more information about the role and help with preparation and interviews.
 But a contingent recruiter is more motivated to advocate for you personally and use their proactive sales skills for you — and to do it fast.

 Agency recruiters will have a greater number and a wider variety of open listings, while an in-house recruiter will have a more intimate and detailed knowledge of the company and position requirements.
 In either case, it’s important to remember that the recruiter’s “client” is a company - not you, the candidate.

 Don’t worry, recruiters aren’t like the elusive Loch Ness Monster or Bigfoot; they definitely can be found if you know where to look.
 In fact, you have several options.
 If you want to target a specific company that has an internal recruiting team, then LinkedIn is your best bet.
 Go to the company’s LinkedIn profile, then hit the “people” tab and search for people with job titles like “Talent Acquisition” or simply “Recruiter.”
 Alternatively, there may be contact information for the recruitment team on the company website, usually under “Careers,” “About Us,” “Contact Us,” or “Meet the Team.”